Meal Plan for Hypertension: A Complete Relief

 • If you drink alcoholic beverages, do so in moderation.

-• take medicine on the right time.
+• take medicine at the right time.

 Healthy eating to lower your blood pressure:

-With Meal Plan for Hypertension is a healthy eating plan designed to help prevent or treat high blood pressure.
 Also known as high blood pressure, it can help reduce cholesterol associated with heart disease.
 High blood pressure can also help lower heart disease-related cholesterol called LDL cholesterol.

-High blood pressure and high LDL cholesterol levels can be two major risk factors for heart disease and stroke.
 The foods listed before DASH are calcium-rich.
-Like the Meal plan for hypertension, it focuses on vegetables, flowers, and whole grains.
+Like the meal plan for hypertension, it focuses on vegetables, flowers, and whole grains.

 https://listonic.com/meal-plans/en/7-day-meal-plan-for-high-blood-pressure